RIPPERO/FaceRecognition-iOS/README.md

 ## Project Idea

-**The main idea of this project is to recognize the person properly, then communicate with ESP32 device via Bluetooth and send a signal that the authentication has happened correctly.**
+**The main idea of this project is to recognize the person properly, then communicate with ESP32 device via Bluetooth and send a signal that the authentication has happened correctly.
+In our case, it is turning the LED ON when authentication is correct and turning the LED OFF when it is not.**

 ## How to run the app